 Regardless of your undergraduate major/minor, there are key knowledge and skill areas that best prepare you for the demands of law school, including

 On the Web: For the most up-to-date testing (LSAT) and Credential Assembly (LSDAS) registration information, go to http://www.lsac.org/

-The Law School Admissions Test (LSAT) is administered four times each year (June, October, December, February).
-SUNY Plattsburgh is a published LSAT test site for TWO of those test dates (June and October); the next closest sites in the US are Canton, NY and Albany, NY.
+The Law School Admissions Test (LSAT) is administered four times each year (June, Sept/Oct, December, February).
+SUNY Plattsburgh is a published LSAT test site for ONE of those test dates (Sept/Oct).
+The next closest sites in the US are Canton, NY, Albany, NY, and Middlebury, VT.

 Office Location: Feinberg 101-103